andreas-ka/explore-sthlm-api/README.md

 [Back to Top](#top)

 ## User Stories and Tasks
 - All User Storys for this backend API project.
-These are also in my project on GitHub that i made for this [project.](https://github.com/users/andreas-ka/projects/8)
+These are also in my project on GitHub that I made for this [project.](https://github.com/users/andreas-ka/projects/8)

 ### Profile
-- [x] As a developer/superuser I can view a list of profiles so that I can see all profiles thats been created. [#1](https://github.com/andreas-ka/explore-sthlm-api/issues/1)
+- [x] As a developer/superuser I can view a list of profiles to see all created profiles. [#1](https://github.com/andreas-ka/explore-sthlm-api/issues/1)
-- [x] As a developer/superuser I can view the details of one profile so that I can see individual profile data. [#2](https://github.com/andreas-ka/explore-sthlm-api/issues/2)
+- [x] As a developer/superuser, I can view the details of one profile to see individual profile data. [#2](https://github.com/andreas-ka/explore-sthlm-api/issues/2)
-- [x] As a developer/superuser I can edit a profile when I am logged in so that update my personal information. [#3](https://github.com/andreas-ka/explore-sthlm-api/issues/3)
+- [x] As a developer/superuser I can edit a profile when logged in to update my personal information. [#3](https://github.com/andreas-ka/explore-sthlm-api/issues/3)
 - [x] As a developer/superuser I can delete a profile i own* so that I remove my account from the API. [#4](https://github.com/andreas-ka/explore-sthlm-api/issues/4)
 - [x] As a developer/superuser I can login and logout so that I can edit and delete data i have created. [#9](https://github.com/andreas-ka/explore-sthlm-api/issues/9)